sfeeser/genesys/docs/cobra_commands.md

 ### Core Principles for Stages 7–9

 - The coding agent operates **exclusively via MCP-style tool calls**.
 It never receives giant context dumps.
+- Every response must end with a === GENESIS CONTINUATION DIRECTIVE === block (the state forwarder).
+- The Genesis orchestrator treats this directive as the single source of truth for “what happens next.”
+- Node Biography + Scaffold Graph + Continuation Directive together provide ongoing knowledge of the project state.
 - Every decision is made with **on-demand context** pulled via the seven tools listed below.
 - The **Node Biography** (Stateful History & Telemetry) is recorded for every node so the agent can see its own past actions and avoid endless looping or regressions.
 - Every materialization step (write to code) is followed **immediately** by `enrich` so the Genome stays perfectly synchronized with physical AST.